Choosing your method of restoring native forest

 National and regional climate maps – NIWA

-Native trees are more likely to regrow by themselves if there’s a native seed source within 5km of your planting area.
+Native trees are more likely to regrow by themselves if there’s a native seed source close to your planting area.
 The closer the seed source, the better.

 You should also investigate the makeup of the seed source.
 Is there a good mix of native plants in the existing forest?
 For passive forest regeneration, it’s best to have a diverse seed source.
 If necessary, you can plant other native seedlings to bolster natural regeneration.